deepakkumarIIITD/GENE.RELATOR/README.md

 # GENE.RELATOR
 a open source software to compare genome sequences and get valuable information.

+SOME GENOME SEQUENCES ARE ALSO PRESENT IN SEQUENCES FOLDER.

+THEIR LINKS IN SEQUENCES LINK FOLDER AS TEXT FILE.

+SOME COMPUTED RESULTES ARE PRESENT IN RESULTS FIE.

 WEBSITE : https://itsmrvaibhav.github.io/gene-relator/

 HOW TO INSTALL (LINKS FOR ALL SOFTWARES PRESENT IN WEBSITE) :